 The Supreme Court's decision in Trinity Lutheran Church of Columbia, Inc. v.
 Comer, 137 S. Ct.
 2012 (2017) reaffirmed the longstanding principle that the government may not discriminate against churches.
 It also held that one forbidden form of discrimination includes excluding churches from generally available public benefits programs "solely on account of religious identity."
 Id. at 2019.
 That is exactly FEMA's policy here.
-FEMA's exclusion of churches simply because of their religious nature violates the Free Exercise Clause under Trinity Lutheran.
-The Churches thus have a substantial likelihood of success on the merits of their Free Exercise claim.
+FEMA's exclusion of churches simply because of their religious nature ("established" for "religious purposes") violates the Free Exercise Clause under Trinity Lutheran.
+FEMA's policy also violates the Free Exercise Clause because it favors certain non-religious activities (e.g., stamp collecting and cephalopod research) over religious activities.
+Under FEMA's policy, should the Churches give up their religious activities they would qualify for aid, but if they continue as houses of worship.
+That violates the Free Exercise Clause under Church of the Lukumi Babalu Aye, Inc. v.
+City of Hialeah, 508 U.S. 520 (1993).
+The Churches thus have a substantial likelihood of success on their Free Exercise claim.